 Firm feedback: measuring the effectiveness of the PRA’s approach

 The PRA proactively seeks input from firms on the effectiveness and quality of its supervisory framework and approach.
 This has been obtained through several means including an annual feedback survey.
-The 2014/15 survey was completed by 78 firms through a process overseen by the oversight function and chaired by senior advisors so that independence in maintained.
+The 2015/16 survey was completed by 69 firms through a process overseen by the oversight function and chaired by senior advisors so that independence is maintained.
 Full results are available under Key Resources.